 Canada Thistle, Scotch Broom and Spotted Knapweed are some examples of Class B and Class C Noxious Weeds that are readily found in many parts of Washington.
-Other weeds, though, such as Garlic Mustard, Wild Four O'Clock, and Dyer's Woad are Class A Noxious Weeds that can be hard to find since they have either limited presence here in the state or are thought to be currently eradicated but pose a threat to re-invade.
+Other weeds, though, such as Garlic Mustard, Wild Four O'Clock, and Dyer's Woad are Class A Noxious Weeds can be hard to find since they have either limited presence here in the state or are thought to be currently eradicated, but pose a threat to re-invade.

 The challenge with Class A Noxious Weeds and other limited invasive weeds is to find them when they first establish in our state.
 They can't be controlled if they aren't found!

-If invasive species are detected early-on, when they are just a single plant in small numbers, fewer resources will be needed for management.
+If invasive species are detected early-on, when they are just a single plant or in small numbers, fewer resources will be needed for management.
 Early detection also provides information about where else a new invader may establish in similar nearby habitats.
 Mapping these locations allows for site monitoring and also provides information for examining noxious weed invasions and management at different scales.
 For larger scale infestations, mapping tracks the progress of management methods and guides what changes may be needed.

 There are a number of mapping databases, programs and opportunities to use and get involved with in Washington.